albertoalcolea/dbhelpers/README.md

 dbhelpers
 =========

-Database connections and cursors with stereoids.
+Database helpers and utilities

-This is not an ORM, is a set of useful utilities and helpers to work with raw queries using the Python Database API Specification.
+This is not an ORM, is a set of useful utilities to work with raw queries using the Python Database API Specification.

-*** UNDER DEVELOPMENT ***

 Installation
 ------------